tednol/radix-staking/docker_validator_guide.md

 This document draws heavily (and with kind permission) from the excellent resource Florian produced for standalone installs. https://github.com/fpieper/fpstaking/blob/main/docs/validator_guide.md

-It does not match capabilities 1:1 with Florian's implementation.
+It does not match capabilities 1:1 with Florian's implementation especially with regards to failover.
+My failover approach has been tested repeatedly, but when it comes to failover time is of the essence and I suggest you practice my approach on Stokenet before seeking to deploy on mainnet.
+All the steps below apply to either mainnet or Stokenet, I'll be sure to highlight where there are differences to consider.

 # Basic Setup